valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 ## What should I use?

-You should not just use of architecture and stick with it no matter what.
-What architecture to use depends heavily on what kind of application you're building and what it is trying to make.
+You should not just use one architecture and stick with it no matter what.
+What architecture to use depends heavily on what kind of application you're building and what it is trying to do.

 An application that shows a couple of screens from a JSON request is completely different from an application that handles a social networking application with user login, registration, front page, timeline, private messaging, ...